rhizokeel/edamama-exam/README.md

-# Shop App built using MEAN (MongoDB, Express, Angular, NodeJS)
+# Shop App built using MEAN (MongoDB, Express, AngularJS, NodeJS)
 ---
 This is for exam purposes for edamama company.